 The best paper you can use for calligraphy is not from Japan.
-It’s a Chinese paper known as Xuan and has the best sumi ink absorption qualities, is insect resistant and can last for thousands of years.
+It’s a Chinese paper known as Xuan and has the best Sumi ink absorption qualities, is insect resistant, and can last for thousands of years.
 The Japanese washi paper is your second best option.
-Both these papers can be hard to come by and can be quite costly, therefore they are not recommended to practice on.
+Both these papers can be hard to come by and can be quite costly; therefore, they are not recommended for practice.

-Fortunately, there are cheaper and more readily available options to choose from.
-These include bleed proof marker paper, premium ink jet paper, smooth watercolor paper and clairefontaine triomphe.
-Learn more about the pro’s and cons of each of these at skillshare.com.
+Fortunately, there are cheaper and more readily available options available.
+These include bleed-proof marker paper, premium inkjet paper, smooth watercolor paper, and Clairefontaine Triomphe.

-In essence, any ink can be used for calligraphy but not all inks are equal or have the same appearance.
-Traditionally, sumi ink is used and loved by many calligraphers for its beautiful matte finish.
-Other equally good options include Iron Gall Ink, Winsor & Newton Calligraphy Ink and India Ink – all of which are easily available at your nearest art supply store.
+In essence, any ink can be used for calligraphy, but not all inks are equal or have the same appearance.
+Traditionally, Sumi ink is used and loved by many calligraphers for its beautiful matte finish.
+Other equally good options include Iron Gall Ink, Winsor & Newton Calligraphy Ink, and India Ink – all of which are readily available at your nearest art supply store.

-Many types of paper and ink can be used for Japanese calligraphy but when it comes to brushes things get a lot more specific.
-Whether a thick or thin brush – the sharpness of the brush tips, the hair structure and the resilience are important things to consider.
-Learn more about Japanese calligraphy brushes at theartofcalligraphy.com.
+Many types of paper and ink can be used for Japanese calligraphy, but when it comes to brushes, things get a lot more specific.
+Whether a thick or thin brush – the sharpness of the brush tips, the hair structure, and its resilience are important things to consider.

-Since you will be working with ink and brushes, an ink stone will be essential.
-Ink stones can be made from a variety of materials such as stone, porcelain, bronze, iron or clay.
-Learn more from Inkston’s ink stone buyers guide.
+Since you will be working with ink and brushes, an inkstone will be essential.
+Ink stones can be made from a variety of materials such as stone, porcelain, bronze, iron, or clay.

 Best Japanese calligraphy sets